soniatyburczy/llama2-qlora-sft-coverletter-project/README.md

 Since the goal here is to improve a base model's performance on generating cover letters, an important consideration is that the model selected should not already be so good at the task that fine-tuning provides no real benefit.
-LLama-2-7b-Chat is a strong general-purpose instruction-following model, but it is not specialized for structured, multi-field cover letter generation.
+**LLaMA-2-7B Chat** is a strong general-purpose instruction-following model, but it is not specialized for structured, multi-field cover letter generation.
 Out of the box, it tends to:
 * produce generic, template-like responses
 * miss important details from the job description or resume